 A registrant shall file an application to amend an existing registration and obtain approval by the District of the application prior to engaging in any activity that would constitute a substantial change from the information in the existing registration.
-For purposes of this rule, a substantial change includes a change that would substantially alter the size or capacity of a pump or well; a change in the type of use of the water produced; a change in location of a well or proposed well; a change of the location of use of the groundwater, or a change in ownership of a well.
-A registration amendment is not required for maintenance or repair of a well if the "maintenance or repair" conforms to its definition in Section 1, nor for an increase in the size of the pump if the maximum
+For purposes of this rule, a substantial change includes a change that would substantially alter the capacity of a well; a change in the type of use of the water produced; a change in location of a well or proposed well; a change of the location of use of the groundwater, or a change in ownership of a well.
+A registration amendment is not required for maintenance or repair of a well if the "maintenance or repair" conforms to its definition in Section 1.